gantonious/comp348-as4/README.md

 ### Test Plan

 To test this part an email file was crafted so that each field was utilized such as the TO, CC, and BCC fields.
 Then all the specifeid client email boxes were checked and were checked that the visibility of the specified recipients were correct.
 Tests were also made for the case that the email file leaves some fields blank such as CC.
+When testing `smtp.gmail.com` was used as the mail server.

 ## Part 2: Email Sender with Attachment